 Although the Crown cannot grant to a person a right to commit a public nuisance1, an act or omission may have been specifically authorised by statute, and may, therefore, not be actionable either as a public or as a private nuisance2.
 For the defence of statutory authority to be successfully raised, however, it must be shown that the act was within the powers conferred by the statute3.
-A local highway authority or the conservators of a navigable river can therefore legalise an obstruction or encroachment to the public right of passage4 providing they are authorised by statute to give
+A local highway authority or the conservators of a navigable river can therefore legalise an obstruction or encroachment to the public right of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.